Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Ramadan in the Workplace: Best Practices for Employers

-Quick look: In 2024, Ramadan falls between March 10 and April 9, and with approximately 3.45 million Muslims in the U.S., many people are busy celebrating the holiday this month.
-Here’s what employers need to know about accommodating Ramadan in the workplace and supporting employees so that they can comfortably observe it.
+Quick look: In 2025, Ramadan will be observed from February 28 to March 30.
+With approximately 4.5 million Muslims in the U.S., many individuals will be honoring this month through fasting, prayer, and reflection.
+Here’s what employers need to know about accommodating Ramadan in the workplace and how to support employees so that they can comfortably observe it.

-Ramadan is a special and popular annual holiday for the millions of Muslims living in America.
-Islam is the third largest religion in the U.S., and small- and medium-sized businesses (SMBs) may wonder how to respectfully acknowledge it.
+Ramadan is a sacred and popular annual holiday for the millions of Muslims living in America.
+Islam is the third largest religion in the U.S., and small- and medium-sized businesses (SMBs) may seek guidance on how to respectfully acknowledge it.
 Here, learn what Ramadan is, potential Ramadan work accommodations, and strategies for employers to foster a sense of inclusivity in the workplace.

 What is Ramadan?